+Application For Martinsburg Union Rescue Mission Volunteer Program

+WHILE THIS PAPER APPLICATION MAY BE COMPLETED AND HANDED IN, THE VOLUNTEER PROCESS IS QUICKER IF YOU WOULD COMPLETE THE ONLINE APPLICATION THROUGH THE WEBSITE WWW.MARTINSBURGUNIONRESCUEMISSION.COM

 The main purpose and the reason the Rescue Mission exists is to fulfill the great commission as outlined by Jesus Christ in Matthew 28:19 and 20.
-Go therefore and make disciples of all the nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all things that I have commanded you and Io, I am with you always, even to the end of the age, Amen.
+Go therefore and make disciples of all the nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all things that I have commanded you and lo, I am with you always, even to the end of the age, Amen.
 The general purpose of all the residential rehabilitation programs is to prepare men to return to the mainstream of our society and become responsible productive members of that society.

 Thank you for choosing the Mission to volunteer to help us fulfill our Purpose Statement.

-Full first, middle, last Name:
+Full Name (first, Middle, Last)

-Date of Birth: Phone Number r:
+Date of Birth:

+Phone Number:

 Email Address:

-Address: City: State: Zip:
+Address:

+State:Zip:

-Community Service required by the court?
-YesNo
+Community Service required by the court?Yes No

 Internship?YesNo

 Availability:

-Special skills, talents, or experience that you can sh nare with Martinsburg Union R escue Mission: